Love at first sight

 I recommend The Pancake Bakery to load up on a carb-heavy delicious breakfast to begin your day – savory or sweet pancakes with an astonishing variety of toppings.

-We passed the Anne Frank Huis on our way to breakfast.
+We passed the Anne Frank Huis on our way to breakfast but couldn’t manage to visit it during our 2 days in Amsterdam.
 Morning queues looked reasonable so you could stop by, if interested.
 I am told that the lines are the longest between 11 am – 3 pm.

 Rent cycles at Vondelpark or take in a canal tour